ickc/pantable/docs/README.md

 3. You want lower-level control on the table and column widths.

-4. You want to use all table features supported by the pandoc's internal AST table format, which is not possible in markdown for pandoc \<= 1.18.^[In pandoc 1.19, grid-tables is improved to support all features available to the AST too.]
+4. You want to use all table features supported by the pandoc's internal AST table format, which is not possible in markdown for pandoc (as of writing.)

+## A word on support

+Note that the above is exactly how I use pantable personally.
+So you can count on the round-trip losslessness. `pantable` and `pantable2csv` should have robust support since it has been used for years.
+But since pandoc 2.11 the table AST has been majorly revised.
+Pantable 0.13 added support for this new AST by completely rewriting pantable, at the same time addresses some of the shortcoming of the original design.
+Part of the new design is to enable pantable as a library (see [Pantable as a library] below) so that its functionality can be extended, similar to how to write a pandoc filter to intercept the AST and modify it, you can intercept the internal structure of PanTable and modify it.

+However, since this library is completely rewritten as of v0.13,

+- `pantable` and `pantable2csv` as pandoc filters should be stable
+    - there may be regression, please open an issue to report this
+- round-trip losslessness may break, please open an issue to report this
+- `pantable2csvx` as pandoc filter is experimental.
+API here might change in the future or may be dropped completed (e.g. replaces by something even more general)
+- Pantable as a library also is experimental, meaning that the API might be changed in the future.

 # Installation